Ichiban comply with retail codes of practice thanks to automation

 Technical automation solution

 OAL Autocoding was installed across four packing lines at Ichiban to ensure the correct label, date code and price has been applied to products.
 A touch screen terminal was installed on each line that linked to scanners, C Wrap labellers, Ice printers (Ice Thermal Transfer labeller), and Mettler Toledo checkweighers with a master database of products.
-A fifth mimic terminal was installed in the Low Risk area for operators to carry out routine quality checks and to scan outer case label barcodes, ensuring products are packed in the correct case.
+A fifth mimic terminal was installed in the Low-Risk area for operators to carry out routine quality checks and to scan outer case label barcodes, ensuring products are packed in the correct case.
 Three interesting features of the system are:

-2D Coding & Scanning
+2D coding & scanning

 2D barcoding and scanning allows Ichiban to scan products without using the EAN barcode which means all areas of packaging are traceable (to ensure the correct version of labels are used).
 This simple system reads every single code that passes through the scanner, compares it to the job inputted within the system by the line operator.
-If a mismatch error occurs the line completely stops which takes away the risks which ensures they meet the retailer’s requirements and are completely compliant.
-Unlike 1D barcodes, 2D barcodes provides complete control over the version of packaging used.
+If a mismatch error occurs the line completely stops which takes away the risks which ensure they meet the retailer’s requirements and are completely compliant.
+Unlike 1D barcodes, 2D barcodes provide complete control over the version of packaging used.
 2D barcodes are not under the control of the retailer, so can be adjusted when there are any minor changes to the packaging to ensure that old packaging is not used.

 If an incorrect label is on the line, the line stops and a supervisor must investigate before the line can restart.
 Operators must then record on the touchscreen terminal the reason for the stop thus collecting actionable data.
 The data is both highly accurate and can be used in real-time so actions can be taken if any issues occur.
 The automatic system replaces existing manual production logs, proving more accurate and reliable data.